StevenKehrli/Trelnex/Trelnex.Core.Azure/README.md

 ## Key Features

-- **Data Access Integration** - SQL Server and Cosmos DB command providers for the Trelnex.Core.Data system
+- **Data Access Integration** - SQL Server and Cosmos DB data providers for the Trelnex.Core.Data system
-- **Command Provider Factories** - Simplified registration of Azure-based data stores
+- **Data Provider Factories** - Simplified registration of Azure-based data stores
 - **Azure Identity Integration** - Managed credential handling for Azure services with automatic token refresh

 ## Overview

 Trelnex.Core.Azure bridges the gap between the Trelnex framework and Azure services, providing implementations that follow the patterns and interfaces defined in the core libraries while leveraging Azure-specific functionality.

-## CommandProviders
+## DataProviders

-The library includes command providers for Azure data services that implement the `ICommandProvider` interface from Trelnex.Core.Data.
+The library includes data providers for Azure data services that implement the `IDataProvider` interface from Trelnex.Core.Data.

-### CosmosCommandProvider - CosmosDB NoSQL
+### CosmosDataProvider - CosmosDB NoSQL

 <details>